How Predictive Analytics Can Revive the CX at Retail Stores

 Building a 3D and 360 degree View of Every Consumer

 Retailers who want to emerge as champions of customer experience are investing in emerging location-based and predictive analytics technologies to anticipate customer needs and create an element of serendipity in stores.
-By using a WiFi or beacon based analytics platform, they collect data on who their customers are, how they move and interact with their stores and how long they linger in a certain zone.
+By using a WiFi based analytics platform, they collect data on who their customers are, how they move and interact with their stores and how long they linger in a certain zone.

 Once enough data has been collected on a certain customer, they can look at historical trends and use that information to predict what that particular customer could possibly want in the future.
 Integrating data from other internal databases such as CRM, POS and loyalty with data captured through a location insights platform can reveal a 360 degree view of the customer, allowing them to create a highly relevant and a personalized experience for their customers.